310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/first_half_p1.md

 {% endbubble %}

 {% bubble Chiaki mgn %}
 Huh?
-Ahh, do you mean the Yaobikuni legend?[^6] You know about that?
+Ahh, do you mean the Yaobikuni legend?[^6] You know about that, Shinkai-kun?
 {% endbubble %}

 {% bubble Kanata past %}